 Diabetic Foot Care

-If you live with diabetes, you likely don’t have to be told how important managing your health is.
-Managing what you eat, managing exercise, managing medications—and that’s just part of it.
+If you live with diabetes, you likely do not have to be told how important managing your health is.
+Managing what you eat, managing exercise, managing medications—and that is just part of it.
+However, for individuals living with diabetes, proper foot care is a crucial component of overall health management.

 Why Should Diabetics Care about Their Feet?